-Mastering SEO is necessary for your wedding photography business because it helps you rank higher on search engines, such as Google.
+Mastering SEO is necessary in order to increase wedding photography bookings as it helps you rank higher on search engines, such as Google.
 Including popular keywords that your target audience searches for could help you present your content right before them, meaning they will be more likely to see what you have to offer.
 When you know exactly what keywords attract your ideal client, you will have the opportunity to increase your reach through search engines.
 Now, imagine a couple is planning their destination beach wedding in Hawaii, and your images from an earlier beach wedding pop up as they look for a photographer to capture their wedding story.
 A perfect match!

 Too busy and caught up in other areas of your wedding photography business to blog about your work?
 You could consider outsourcing this task to an expert, and they might do a great job on your behalf.